PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "A gold piece?" said the lad, looking concerned.

 "Well," said Boltac, who was starting to get a very bad feeling about the entire transaction, "At Boltac's there's always room to negotiate.
-But try a few, see how you like the balance, and whatnot."
+But, try a few, see how you like the balance, and whatnot."

 "I've been trying to save money to buy a sword, sir.
 Scrounging for herbs, seeing if anyone needs rats killed.
 But no one needs rats killed.
 And the countryside is bare for miles around…" He trailed off.

-Boltac nodded understandingly.
+Boltac nodded knowingly.
 The only vermin that plagued Robrecht was an infestation of down-on-their luck adventurers.
 "I understand how it is.
 And how much did you say you have you been able to save?"

 "Not enough, I'm afraid.
 So I was wondering if I could rent a sword."